 Many companies operating in Spain are part of global structures.
 Leadership roles require interaction with multiple geographies, alignment with international stakeholders, and the ability to operate across different cultures.

+However, not all executives in the Spanish market have had that exposure.
 Some have built strong careers locally, but with limited experience outside Spain.
 Others have international backgrounds but lack deep understanding of the local market.

-Finding profiles that combine both remains a challenge—and one of the key reasons why executive search processes take longer than expected.
+Finding profiles that combine both remains a challenge — and one of the key reasons why executive search processes take longer than expected.

 Mobility Is Changing, but Not Always in the Same Way